-(2) It is worth mentioning the inevitable procedural fact that in the imaginary or moral multiplicity of crimes, we have no fiction to speak of.
+(1) It is worth mentioning the inevitable procedural fact that in the imaginary or moral multiplicity of crimes, we have no fiction to speak of.
 "Since the moral plurality in which we are concerned does not exist in most criminal legislation, our comparative study is that it is a plurality of crimes.
 This is evident only from the criminal act, and therefore, the sheer multiplicity here exists only from the perspective of the multiple criminal legal texts applicable to that criminal act; that was why some criminal legislation dealt with it on that basis, namely, that it was a sham multiplicity resulting from the application of the most severe crime penalty.
 Consider: Professor Ihab Abdelmotaleb: Modern Criminal Encyclopedia in the Commentary on the Penal Code, op. cit., p.
 333.

-(3)We also find that the multiplicity of punitive descriptions of a single criminal act means that more than one penal text applies to a single criminal reality, which is the reason that created or created the imaginary multiplicity of crimes we are about.
+(2)We also find that the multiplicity of punitive descriptions of a single criminal act means that more than one penal text applies to a single criminal reality, which is the reason that created or created the imaginary multiplicity of crimes we are about.
 However, its legislative treatment by applying the punitive text is the most severe.
 In the example of a crime of indecent assault by force or threat of public traffic, the strength of that crime is one criminal act that has multiple descriptions between the crime of indecent assault and the crime of indecent act.
 However, the most severe penalty would prevail in every description of an independent criminal offence.
 Consideration: Cassation Court judgement No. 95/Public Authority/1999 on 28/2/2000.
 Also considered: Ba 'aa Misdemeanour Court judgement No. 260/Misdemeanor/2016 dated 1/9/2016.

-(4) Kim Rossmo: Anatomie d'une enquête criminelle (The Anatomy of a Criminal Investigation), Anatomía de una investigación penal, Enquête policière et techniques d'enquête, Volume 53, numéro 2, automne 2020,p19. https://id.erudit.org/iderudit/1074187ar has been taken from more than a legal description and has affected more than one criminally protected interest)^(..1)
+(3) Kim Rossmo: Anatomie d'une enquête criminelle (The Anatomy of a Criminal Investigation), Anatomía de una investigación penal, Enquête policière et techniques d'enquête, Volume 53, numéro 2, automne 2020,p19. https://id.erudit.org/iderudit/1074187ar unavailable means that we are in front of a real, not fictitious or imaginary multiplicity.
+Only a criminal act here is the material conduct that has been taken from more than a legal description and has affected more than one criminally protected interest)^(.1).